-The SS-60 and SS-80 ESCs are compatible with NiCd, NiMH, or LiPo batteries.
+The SS-60 ESC is compatible with NiCd, NiMH, or LiPo batteries.
 It is not required to setup the ESC to recognize the exact battery type.

 First, make sure the battery is FULLY charged before connecting it to the ESC.
 Failure to do so will not allow the low voltage cutoff feature to work properly (see details below).
-Connect the battery to the lead on the ESC which has the Star Plug.
+Connect the battery to the 4 inch long battery lead on the ESC which has the Deans Ultra plug.
 Make sure to observe proper polarity [red (+) leads go together, and black (-) leads together].
-NEVER allow a battery's red (+) and black (-) wires to touch as permanent damage will result and void all warranties!
+NEVER allow a battery's red (+) and black (-) wires to touch as permanent damage will result and void all warranties.

-LOW VOLTAGE CUTOFF: The SS-60 and SS-80 ESCs include a low-voltage cutoff feature that stops motor rotation if the battery's voltage drops too low (but power will still be supplied to the receiver and servos so you can land the aircraft).
+LOW VOLTAGE CUTOFF: All Silver Series ESCs include a low-voltage cutoff feature that stops motor rotation if the battery's voltage drops too low (but power will still be supplied to the receiver and servos so you can land the aircraft).
 This protects the battery from damage.
 When the battery is initially connected, the ESC measures the battery's voltage and automatically sets the low voltage cutoff based on this initial battery voltage multiplied by 0.74.
 So, if the battery is NOT fully charged when connected to the ESC, the ESC will set a low voltage cutoff that is too low.
+So make sure the battery is fully charged prior to every use.